It’s Week 3 of the Holiday Countdown. Let’s check in and see what your new tasks are to prepare for Christmas!

 On Saturday we braved Costco and stocked up on some groceries and entertaining supplies.
 I was excited to find new tapenades, spreads, cheeses and crisps.
 These are easy to pull out at a moment’s notice.

 Decide on a decorating scheme.
 Last year I decided I was tired of most of my decorations and took many of them to charity.
 This is the perfect time of year to donate because most places will only accept decorations in the fall because of storage issues.
-Of course I kept the sentimental items- ornaments my son made in school, handmade items from friends and decorations that bring back memories.
-However, anything else that didn’t fit my new “cool” color scheme (white, silver, blue, smoke and green) was sent away.
-Once I had decided on my new decorating focus it was much easier to make purchases.
-Last year I added several of these vintage hand-blown ornaments in several shapes and sizes to the mix:
+Of course I kept the sentimental items, such as ornaments my son made in school, handmade items from friends and decorations that bring back memories.
+However, anything else that didn’t fit my new “cool” colour scheme (white, silver, blue, smoke and green) was sent away.

 Organize a cookie exchange.
 I’ve never been part of a cookie or treat exchange before so I was most excited about adding this to my holiday routine.
 My friend Sandi is always whipping up delicious food, so I know whatever she makes will be amazing.
 I’m just hoping whatever I come up with will be deserving of a trade.
 Perhaps I can up the ante with the presentation!